 This application seeks to confirm that the use the property as a small HMO for up to six people (use class C4) would be lawful.
 The proposal also seeks confirmation that adding roof lights to the front and rear roof and a new side window at ground floor constitute permitted development.
 The plans initially sought to add a roof dormer to the rear, however this has been removed because the property is within a conservation area and therefore failed to accord with Schedule 2, Part 1 Class B of the GPDO.

-The application was made under s192 in relation to the confirmation that the use of the property (as a C4) and roof and window alterations constitutes permitted development.
+The planning application was made under s192 in relation to the confirmation that the use of the property (as a C4) and roof and window alterations constitutes permitted development.
 ‘C4’ means use class C4 – Use of a dwellinghouse by not more than six residents as a “house in multiple occupation”.
 As defined in The Town and Country Planning (Use Classes) (Amendment) (England) Order 2010.

 In this instance, the property is currently a C3 dwellinghouse with 4 bedrooms.
 The amended proposed floor plan indicates 6 bedrooms would be created, 5 with en-suite bathrooms.
 The applicant has confirmed the property would not be occupied by more than 6 people.
 There is no article 4 or conditions preventing the use of the property as a C4 HMO as such, the use would accord with Schedule 2 Part 3 Class L of the GPDO 2015 and is permitted development.